Cray-HPE/docs-csm/operations/boot_orchestration/BOS_Workflows.md

     When all nodes belonging to a session have been disabled, the session is marked complete, and its final status is saved to the database.

-### V2 Power Off Nodes
+### V2 power off nodes

-**Use Cases:** Administrator powers off selected compute nodes.
+**Use case:** Administrator powers off selected compute nodes.

-**BOS V2 Shutdown Flow Diagram:** This labels on the diagram correspond to the workflow steps listed below.
+**BOS v2 Shutdown flow diagram:** This labels on the diagram correspond to the workflow steps listed below.
 Some steps are omitted from the diagram for readability.

 ![Boot Nodes](../../img/operations/boot_orchestration/bos_v2_shutdown.png)

-**Workflow Overview:** The following sequence of steps occurs during this workflow.
+**Workflow overview:** The following sequence of steps occurs during this workflow.

 1. **Administrator creates a BOS session template**